remlapmot/remlapmot.github.io/content/post/2025-06-09-riscv-r/index.en.md

   -drive file=ubuntu-24.10-preinstalled-server-riscv64.img,format=raw,if=virtio
 ```

-After about 20 seconds of screen output, a little bit to my surprise this worked and I was presented with the login screen to Ubuntu server.
+After a couple of seconds you obtain a GRUB screen in which you select the default of _Ubuntu_.
+Then after a further approx. 20 seconds of screen output, a little bit to my surprise this worked and I was presented with the login screen to Ubuntu server.
 The default username is _ubuntu_ and the default password is _ubuntu_.
 On login you are immediately prompted to change the password but then you're in.

 <img src="/post/2025/riscv-r/img/ubuntu-launch-screen.png" alt="Screenshot of the Ubuntu server startup message running on an emulated RISC-V virtual machine." width="630" style="display: block; margin: auto;">